sdtaylor/pyPhenoGrass/README.md

-# pyPhenoGrass
+# GrasslandModels

-A python implementation of the PhenoGrass model described in [Hufkens et al. 2016](http://www.nature.com/articles/nclimate2942).
+A python implementation for Grassland Productivity/Phenology models.

+- PhenoGrass model described in [Hufkens et al. 2016](http://www.nature.com/articles/nclimate2942).

+Also other models